What is Complement Clause? [6 Types]

-What’s a complement clause?
+What is complement clause?

 Let’s look at what all a complement clause can complement.
 You can tally these with different functions of a noun clause, and you’ll hardly find any difference.
 We’re essentially looking at the same thing through a different lens.